javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 }
 ```

-From the technical point of view it's identical.
+From the technical point of view it's identical to the example above.
 Surely, we can just wrap the code in the `if` block instead of `continue`.

 But as a side-effect we got one more figure brackets nesting level.
 If the code inside `if` is longer than a few lines, that may decrease the overall readability.
 ````